QuentinRapilly/NAGINI-3D/README.md

 - `-tt <(int,int,int): number of tiles to do along each dimension>`.
 By default set to (1,1,1), can be useful to split some images in tiles if they are too big for your GPU/CPU.
 - `-ot <bool: if True, apply an Otsu binarization of the image before snake optimization>`.
 For sparse objects, this option improves drastically the results.
 For dense objects, keep it to False.

-## Dataset and pre-trained weights
+## Dataset

-To test the algorithm, we provide the CAPS dataset described in the article and the weights of the network obtained after being trained on it.
+To test the algorithm, we provide the CAPS dataset described in the article (the weights of the network obtained after being trained on it are provided in the next sectio).

 [Link to CAPS dataset.](https://zenodo.org/records/14931808?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjlhYTBlMTRiLTI3YWMtNGIxNi1iNTQxLTcwNjFjMjFlYmE3YiIsImRhdGEiOnt9LCJyYW5kb20iOiI2MDdmMmQ3NzdjZWMyNDM1NTA4ZjI4OTUzYmQ3OWU3MiJ9.rJK8i6DmDl75V3fxJNIm63LeXsm0uHrOGoOc4mtiYOxBLGSAzfzfu04QlZft5eKr38c-r8exYpDE_ZqqBURldg)

+## Pre-trained weights

 [Link to the network config file and weights after being trained on CAPS (+optimal thresholds used for inference).](https://zenodo.org/records/14932135?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQ5YjY5Mzc0LWRhOWUtNGExZi05YmQ4LTMxOWI1ZWFjYTFiMCIsImRhdGEiOnt9LCJyYW5kb20iOiIzMTNhODA1ZjEzZTYwZDRjNWRhMjMzYzk4MDkxYTIwYyJ9.m8pDDXwVZarpL_sEgtrvMztJgMBaQa_VkusZTIROr-BqkyUI8WNp7MqQI22Si1OfxWNIhp8ei6SCVJFI83iWJg)